meteor/meteor/source/api/email.md

 import { Email } from 'meteor/email'

 Email.customTransport = (options) => {
-  // `options.settings` are settings from `Meteor.settings.packages.email`
+  // `options.packageSettings` are settings from `Meteor.settings.packages.email`
   // The rest of the options are from Email.send options customApi.send({ from: options.packageSettings.fromOverride || options.from, to: options.to, message: options.html || options.text });
 }